SvenEwald/xmlbeam/README.md

  * <<API Mimicry>>

-   XMLBeam is so flexible that it can be used to mimicry other APIs.
-See tutorial e08 where the DOM4J API is imitated.
+   XMLBeam is so flexible that it can even be used to mimicry other APIs.
+   (See tutorial e08 where the DOM4J API is imitated.)

-You can not use XMLBeam if:
+You can not use XMLBeam

- * Your XML documents won't fit into memory.
+ * If your XML documents doesn't fit into memory.
 (XMLBeam works with DOM parsers only.)

- * Performance by hook or by crook.
-(XMLBeam surly is not the fastest way to handle XML.)
+ * If you're on performance by hook or by crook.
+(XMLBeam surely is not the fastest way to handle XML.)

-What XMBLeam does not:
+What XMLBeam does not do

- * Parse XML.
-It will use the parser that comes with the JRE (since Java6) as a default.
+ * Parsing XML.
+It uses the parser that's included within the JRE (since Java6).
 You may specify other parsers.

- * Build or Transform XML.
-It will use the JRE default DocumentBuilder and Transformers.
+ * Building or transforming XML.
+It utilizes the JRE default DocumentBuilder and Transformers.
 Again you are able to change this easily.

  * Being thread safe.
-Access to different XML Documents and different XMLProjectors are thread safe.
+Access to different XML documents and different XBProjectors are thread safe.
 But concurrent access to a single XML document is not promised.

 What next?